yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 ### Doubles

 In the Try It section above, Swift calculated the average of the four temperatures to be `51`, even though we can verify on a calculator that the more precise answer is `51.5`.
-This is because if we ask Swift to take an operation on two Integers, it will result in an Integer.
+This is because if we ask Swift to perform an operation on two Integers, it will result in an Integer.
 From our example above, we can see that it rounded down.

 What if we wanted a more precise answer?
 We would need to use a Double.

-Swift gives you two data types with which to store numbers that have a decimals - Floats and Doubles.
+Swift gives you two data types with which to store numbers that have a decimal - Floats and Doubles.
 They can be positive or negative.
 Examples would be `1.1`, `42.45`, `3.14`, `-123786234.64`.
 There are some technical differences between the two, but for our purposes this summer, if you ever need a decimal **use a Double** because you'll get more accuracy that way.

 ```swift
 var januaryAvg = 12